yankh764/revenue-data-analysis/docs/pipeline_proposal.md

 ```

 ### 4. Improved Views for Reporting
-To address the data quality issues in reporting without changing the core data model, I propose creating views that handle the problematic cases:
+To address data quality issues without modifying the core data structure, I propose creating database views that intelligently handle problematic cases.
+These views will serve as a reliable data source for Tableau dashboards while maintaining consistency with existing reports:
 ```sql
 -- View for revenue reporting that handles missing payments CREATE VIEW [vw_Revenue_Complete] AS